Simon Abkarian

-Simon Abkarian (Armenian: Սիմոն Աբգարյան, born 5 March 1962) is a French-Armenian actor.
+Simon Abkarian (/fr/; born 5 March 1962) is a French-Armenian film, television and stage actor and playwright.

+He won the 2001 Molière Award for Best Actor for Beast on the Moon (Une bête sur la lune).
+In 2006 Abkarian starred as the James Bond villain Alex Dimitrios in Casino Royale.
+In 2026 he portrayed General Charles de Gaulle in the two-part epic biographical drama De Gaulle, one of the most expensive French films of all time.
+The film premiered at the 2026 Cannes Film Festival, during which Abkarian received a standing ovation for his performance.

 Life and career

-Born in Gonesse, Val d'Oise, of Armenian descent, Abkarian spent his childhood in Lebanon.
-He moved to Los Angeles, where he joined an Armenian theater company managed by Gerald Papazian.
+Born in Gonesse, a Parisian suburb in Val-d'Oise (then in Seine-et-Oise), of Armenian descent, Abkarian spent his childhood in Lebanon.
+He then moved to Los Angeles, where he joined an Armenian theatre company managed by Gerald Papazian.

 He returned to France in 1985, settling in Paris.
-He took classes at the Acting International school, then he joined Ariane Mnouchkine's Théâtre du Soleil and played, among others, in L'Histoire terrible mais inachevée de Norodom Sihanouk, roi du Cambodge ("The Terrible but Unfinished Story of Norodom Sihanouk, King of Cambodia") by Hélène Cixous, and in the House of Atreus four-play cycle by Aeschylus.
+He took classes at the Acting International school, then he joined Ariane Mnouchkine's Théâtre du Soleil and played, among others, in The Terrible but Unfinished Story of Norodom Sihanouk, King of Cambodia (L'Histoire terrible mais inachevée de Norodom Sihanouk, roi du Cambodge) by Hélène Cixous, and in the House of Atreus four-play cycle by Aeschylus.

 Abkarian left the Théâtre du Soleil in 1993.
-In 2001 he starred in Beast on the Moon by Richard Kalinoski, directed by Irina Brook, a play about the life of a survivor of the Armenian genocide, a role which won him critical acclaim and the Molière Award for Best Actor.
+In 2001 he starred in Beast on the Moon (Une bête sur la lune) by Richard Kalinoski, directed by Irina Brook, a play about the life of a survivor of the Armenian genocide, a role which won him critical acclaim and the Molière Award for Best Actor.

-His first roles in cinema were proposed by French filmmaker Cédric Klapisch, who asked him to play in several of his movies, notably in Chacun cherche son chat ("When the Cat is Away", 1996) and in Ni pour ni contre (bien au contraire) in 2003.
+His first roles in cinema were proposed by French filmmaker Cédric Klapisch, who asked him to play in several of his movies, notably in Chacun cherche son chat (When the Cat is Away, 1996) and in Not For, or Against (Ni pour ni contre (bien au contraire), 2003).

 He was featured in Sally Potter's Yes (2004), in which he played the lead role.